EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 The following usage:

 - reads the ocean drill site file *tests/data/ODP-114-699-Lithology.txt*,
-- backtracks it using the *M2* dynamic topography model and the *Haq87_SealevelCurve_Longterm* sea-level model,
+- backtracks it using:

+  * the *M2* dynamic topography model, and
+  * the *Haq87_SealevelCurve_Longterm* sea-level model,

-- writes the ammended drill site to *tests/data/ODP-114-699_backtrack_amended.txt*, and
+- writes the amended drill site to *tests/data/ODP-114-699_backtrack_amended.txt*, and
-- writes the backtracked results to *tests/data/ODP-114-699_backtrack_decompat.txt*, containing the following columns:
+- writes the following columns to *tests/data/ODP-114-699_backtrack_decompat.txt*:

   * age
   * compacted_depth